donbright/go-hello-static-world/README.md

 ## GOBIN, GOPATH, What do to do after 'make'

-To re-run the go build under the build tree, you should set GOBIN and GOPATH environment variables in your command shell.
+To rebuild the C code, just type 'make' from the command shell.

+To rebuild the 'go' code, it's a bit more complicted.
+You will need to set your GOBIN and GOPATH environment variables.
 The values for GOBIN and GOPATH are printed during the cmake process.
-Here is an example:
+Here is an example from a machine where the project was git cloned under the /tmp/ directory:

     GOPATH=/tmp/go-static-linking/build:/tmp/go-static-linking
     GOBIN=/tmp/go-static-linking/build/bin